rae-gh/rae/docs/geometry/prometry.md

 ## Criteria
 The real reason for playing with geometry, is to be able to search for purportedly similar features to examine the experimental evidence.
-Examples of interest include hydrogen bonds, disulfide bonds and metal iron interactions.
-Below I look at the contacts between SG atoms and the TP53 structures again `9C5S 3D06 5MHC 8UQR 6GGC 6SHZ 4MZI 6GGE 3LW1 5O1E 6RL3 8E7A`
+Examples of interest include hydrogen bonds, disulfide bonds and metal interactions.
+Below I look at the contacts between SG atoms from the TP53 structures again `9C5S 3D06 5MHC 8UQR 6GGC 6SHZ 4MZI 6GGE 3LW1 5O1E 6RL3 8E7A`

 The plot shows the relationship between each SG and the nearest SG to it against the next-nearest.
-That is those in the very bottom left corner have 2 close SG contacts.
+That is those SG atoms in the very bottom left corner have 2 close SG contacts.
 Note that this performs a space search and returns nearest on the given criteria, optionally with constraints applied.